about

-For the past 19 years and in her former role as Director of Education and Curator of Public Practice at SITE Santa Fe, Joanne Lefrak curated all public programs and performance art for the institution and worked with artists to co-create commissions enacted within the community.
+Joanne Lefrak is currently the Director of Experience and Social Impact at Ghost Ranch in Abiquiu, NM.
+She is the Director of the Ruth Hall Museum of Paleontology and the Florence Hawley Ellis Museum of Anthropology and she oversees programs, outdoor adventures, and tours.
+She is an educator, visual artist, and curator based in Santa Fe, NM.
+She spent 19 years at SITE Santa Fe, a contemporary art museum, 12 of those as Director of Education and Curator of Public Practice.
+While there, Joanne Lefrak curated all public programs and performance art for the institution and worked with artists to co-create commissions enacted within the community and expanding arts education throughout New Mexico.
 She lectures extensively on museum education and was a fellow as part of MCA Denver’s Animating Museums Creative Leadership program, funded by the Andrew W. Mellon Foundation.

 As a visual artist, her work has been exhibited at venues such as MASS MoCA, ev+a in Ireland, ArtAspen, Art Miami, the Albuquerque Museum, and the New Mexico Museum of Art and her artwork has been reviewed in Art in America, Huffington Post, The Boston Globe, Art ltd., CIRCA Art Magazine, AdobeAirstream, and the Santa Fean.